gbrrestoration/canonical-reefs/README.md

 The polygon with reef_name U/N Reef (20-553) has a possible error in the original data that results in the reef being a small polygon located on the edge of Rip Reef (20-0370a).

+## Incorrect GBRMPA_ID Identifier
+GBRMPA datsets using GBRMPA_ID (e.g. 20-553) contain an incorrect ID where identifier "20198"
+is missing a hyphen (correct ID: "20-198").
+This mistake has been preserved in the output geopackage GBRMPA_ID and RME_GBRMPA_ID columns to match current GBRMPA data (we include this ID as "20198").
+Other data sources using GBMPRA_ID may have fixed this identifier.